 The risk of fire from lightning damage to CSST is extremely small.
 There are a couple of different ways to look at the relative risk, but they all convey the same conclusion—the risk of lightning damage to CSST and consequent fire is extremely rare.

-According to NFPA statistics, there are about 370,000 fires every year in one-or-two family houses.
+According to NFPA statistics, there are about 370,000 fires every year in home structures in the US.
 (See the table for the leading causes of those fires.)

-As you can see, lightning is relatively a rare cause of fire.
+As you can see, lightning is relatively a rare cause of fire to US homes - about 1% of the total.
 However, gas piping fires ignited by lightning are even less common.
 According to NFPA statistics, there are on average about 150 fires each year in which lightning ignites natural gas.
 Furthermore, these types of fires have been fairly constant since 1980—about 100 to 150 per year.
 This means that there were fires in the gas piping system ignited by lightning before the introduction of CSST in the United States.
 This also means that CSST fires are only a part of the 150 lightning/gas piping fires per year.
 So if we assume, for the sake of argument, that half of those fires are due to CSST (75), as a proportion to the total number of fires in the U.S., CSST fires would account for about 0.02% of the residential fires in the U.S. each year.
 Although manufacturers are working diligently to reduce the risk of damage to their products from lightning, CSST lightning fires are very low on the scale of threats to the general public.

-Based on NFPA statistics, the chart shows that lightning fires (PINK line) have decreased since 1993—while at the same time CSST sales have grown significantly since 1993 (BLUE line).
+Based on NFPA statistics, the chart shows that lightning fires (PINK line) have decreased since 1993; this is also shown by the black trend line that shows a steady decrease—while at the same time CSST sales have grown significantly since 1993 (BLUE line).
 The green line on the bottom shows the number of lightning fires to natural gas or propane systems—a very small number compared to the total.
 If CSST was a significant fire hazard, the rate of lightning fires and lightning/gas fires would have dramatically increased as the rate of CSST installations grew.
-However, the statistics show that lightning/gas fires or lightning/CSST fires is not the threat portrayed by lawyers.
+However, the statistics show that lightning/gas fires or lightning/CSST fires is not the threat portrayed by some.